-The Company accounts for stock-based compensation related to equity shares of Wynn Resorts granted to its employees in accordance with accounting standards which require the compensation cost relating to share-based payment transactions be recognized in the Company's Condensed Consolidated Statements of Comprehensive Income (Loss).
+The Company accounts for stock-based compensation related to equity shares of Wynn Resorts granted to its employees in accordance with accounting standards, which require the compensation cost relating to share-based payment transactions be recognized in the Company's Condensed Consolidated Statements of Comprehensive Income (Loss).
 The cost is measured at the grant date, based on the estimated fair value of the award using the Black-Scholes option pricing model for stock options, and based on the closing share price of the Company's stock on the grant date for nonvested share awards.
 The cost is recognized as an expense on a straight-line basis over the employee's requisite service period (the vesting period of the award), net of estimated forfeitures.
-For the three months ended March 31, 2016 and 2015, the Company recorded \$0.8 million and \$0.7 million, respectively, of stock-based compensation with a corresponding increase to contributed capital.
+For both the three months ended September 30, 2016 and 2015, the Company recorded \$0.6 million of stock-based compensation costs.
+For the nine months ended September 30, 2016 and 2015, the Company recorded \$2.0 million and \$2.1 million, respectively, in stock-based compensation costs.